Why does weight loss have to be so difficult?

 A very simple and effective way to reduce calorie intake is through using a meal replacement that is low in calories.
 Unfortunately most meal replacements are akin to eating McDonalds everyday because the quality of the ingredients are often poor and filled with bulking agents.
 Hence no nutrition.

 Happy Weight however uses premium ingredients and the addition of nutritional elements it actually contributes to your health.
 Replacing just one meal a day with Happy Weight is an excellent way to reduce overall calorie intake over a month and makes a big difference.

 Could your hormones be blocking weight loss?

 Well, the simple answer is 'yes', your hormones are making you fat!
-Whether you're a teenager; or you suffer from PMS, PCOS, or endometriosis; or you're perimenopausal or suffer from menopause; it's important to understand why, and then how to minimise the impact of your hormones on your waist.
+Whether you're a teenager; or you suffer from PMS, PCOS, or endometriosis; or you're perimenopausal or suffer from menopause symptoms; it's important to understand why, and then how to minimise the impact of your hormones on your waist.

 "Among several hormones, estrogens promote, maintain, and control the typical distribution of body fat and adipose tissue metabolism through still unknown mechanisms."
 PMID: 18473908

 The first thing to understand is that one of the mechanisms of hormones - particularly oestrogen - is to increase weight.

 It's a genetic and evolutionary quirk to enhance fertility - because fat cells assist during pregnancy to allow adequate nutrition in times of famine and scarcity.

 Genetically, our metabolism is programmed for scarcity, and having to work hard to find our food.
 The simple process of finding and preparing food prevented us from getting fat, so evolution stepped in and assisted women.